Caloma11/clipboard-overflow/README.md

 <h2>Installation</h2>

+- Install it from the <a href="https://chrome.google.com/webstore/detail/niidcejebmapmgohjfhajoiaiodalmck/">Chrome Web Store</a>.

-– install it from source:
+– Install it from source:

 clone/download this repo,
 open Chrome and go to chrome://chrome/extensions/,